-Some giving warnings, some give service instructions while others are used for identification.
-Read all decals and instruction plates before operating your recreational vehicle.
+Labels throughout the trailer will indicate warnings, service instructions and component identification.
+Be sure to read all warnings and instructions before operating your recreational vehicle.

 The Oliver Travel Trailer VIN (Vehicle Identification Number) is located on the driver's side, towards the lower front of the trailer in the area of the reflector.